johnpura/ravenous/README.md

+A Yelp-like React web application that calls the Yelp API to obtain reviews about local businesses.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>